 - Helps to overcome bacterial defense mechanisms

-To simplify, they discovered that by using a range of phytochemicals (chemicals from plants) together, they worked in synergy to create a more positive effect for the user.
+To simplify, they discovered that by using a range of phytochemicals (chemicals from plants) together synergistically, the user would experience a holistically more positive effect.

 Terpenes vs Cannabinoids

-Unlike terpenes, cannabinoids work directly on the cannabinoid receptors in the human body.
+Unlike terpenes, cannabinoids interact directly with the cannabinoid receptors in the human body.
 The brain, the nervous system, immune system and various other key areas within the body contain these receptors.
-Cannabinoids, whether artificial or organic, bind to the receptors which instruct the body to either produce more or less of specific chemicals.
+Cannabinoids, whether artificial or organic, bind to the receptor, instructing the body to either produce more or less of specific chemicals.
 This helps achieve therapeutic effects such as: balance and general wellbeing, and keeps many of the human body’s systems in good working order.

 Terpenes may work to enhance the effect cannabinoids have on the cannabinoid receptors, plus each has its own unique impact on the human body even when taken individually.
-However, using these compounds in synergy with one another produces the biggest impact aka the entourage effect.
+However, using each chemical compound in synergy with one another produces the most profound impact: the entourage effect.

 Terpenes vs Terpenoids

-You may have heard the term terpenoids as well as terpenes when discussing the health benefits of CBD.
-The two terms are sometimes used interchangeably, however they actually have slightly different meanings.
+You may have heard the term "terpenoids" as well as "terpenes" when discussing the health benefits of CBD.
+The two terms are sometimes used interchangeably, however, they have slightly different meanings.

-Altering terpenes (usually in a drying process) creates Terpenoids.
-While drying out, terpenes undergo oxidization, which alters the chemical structure.
+Altering terpenes (usually in a drying process) creates terpenoids.
+While drying out, terpenes undergo oxidization, which alters the chemical structure, creating terpenoids.

 How do I Experience the Entourage Effect?